Which is a Perfect Square: 20, 21, 24, or 25?

 -

 Last digit patterns: Perfect squares can only end with certain digits: 0, 1, 4, 5, 6, or 9.
 This immediately eliminates numbers ending with 2, 3, 7, or 8 from being perfect squares.
 Among our options, 20 ends with 0 (possible), 21 ends with 1 (possible), 24 ends with 4 (possible), and 25 ends with 5 (possible).
-While this doesn't definitively identify 25 as the perfect square, it shows that all our candidates could potentially be perfect squares based on their last digit.
+While this doesn't definitively identify 25 as the perfect square, it shows that all our candidates could potentially be perfect squares based on their last digit No workaround needed..

 -